teijuan/dg/src/site/notes/2_Areas/Blog/2023 Commissions Open!.md

 # 2023 Commissions Open!

 > [!warning] Warning
-> Within a few days, most of informations in this website (Comissions prices, queue, contact links) will be moved to this new address:
+> This website's moving to a new address:
 > ## [https://teijuan.github.io](https://teijuan.github.io/)

 Table of Contents